geerlingguy/drupal-for-kubernetes/README.md

 For more on the way this project's configuration changes are handled, and the general site development process, see the [project documentation](docs/README.md).

+### Exporting Content

+After making any content changes on the website, you can export the changes to disk so it is preserved in the codebase and installable on the production site:

+    docker-compose exec drupal bash -c 'drush dcer --folder=modules/custom/pidramble_default_content/content/ node 1'

+For more on the way this project's content changes are handled, see the [pidramble_default_content README](web/modules/custom/pidramble_default_content/README.md).

 ## License

 MIT license.